SolidWorks Fundamentals

 Module 2: Understand the methodology

-- 2.3 - Task plane and program layout
+- 2.3 – Viewing Tools and Selection Techniques

-- 2.13 - Module 2 Quiz: Methodology of Parametric modelling
+- End of Module Quiz: Methodology of Parametric modelling

 -